-More than 4,000,000 Africans and their descendants were enslaved in the United States and the colonies that became the United States of America from 1619 to 1865.
+More than 4,000,000 of their ancestors and antecedents were enslaved in the United States and the colonies that became the United States of America from 1619 to 1865.

 The institutions of indentured servitude and slavery were constitutionally and statutorily sanctioned by the United States from 1789 unto today as slavery is still constitutionally sanctioned by the United States Thirteenth Amendment upon conviction by of crime and practiced upon arrest.